Altra Impulse Flash Reviewed for Performance and Quality Review Facts

 , wearers have reported comfortable outings on gravel, cinder, and even dirt and light trails

-Debuting at a standard price for a typical premium level running shoe, one can now find it at an even more affordable ticket price now.
+Debuting at a standard price for an average premium level running shoe, one can now find it at an even more affordable ticket price now.
 Most consider it to be reasonably priced and are overall pleased with the bang they get for their bucks.

 Flexibility is a feature many appreciate from Altra's offerings.
 Incorporating Innerflex and StabiliPod technologies just as in the original Impulse, the Flash continues to bring us just the right amount of flexible support even for overpronators.

-muscles, it is advised to slowly transition to a low drop shoe.
+muscles is advised to transition to a low drop shoe slowly.

 - Stylishly unique upper with 360-degree reflectivity